What do I need to run a home insurance quote?

 Here are our top tips on how to reduce the amount you pay for cover:

 - Shop around: Compare quotes from different insurers to ensure you are getting the best price.
-Market research company, Consumer Intelligence, found that 51% of customers could save up to £75 when comparing policies through us.
+Market research company, Consumer Intelligence, found that 51% of customers could save over 38% when comparing policies through us.

 - Increase your excess: The higher the excess, the lower your premium will be.
 Make sure the amount you choose is affordable should you need to make a claim.

 - Pay annually: Interest charges are often added when you opt for monthly payments, so paying annually could reduce the amount you pay overall.